-Whether you’re trying to fit everything you own into a carry-on, or just trying to efficiently pack for a two-week trip, packing cubes are a must for any traveler.
+Whether you’re trying to fit everything you own into a carry-on, or just trying to efficiently pack and plan a two-week trip to London, packing cubes are a must for any traveler.
 They come in many shapes and sizes and can help with staying organized.
 When it comes to efficient packing, everyone knows it’s not only about what you pack, but how you pack it.

 Packing cubes stack neatly into a suitcase, backpack, or duffel bag to help the user stay organized while traveling.
 They are very durable and very useful.
 Depending on how you pack the clothing inside the cube, they can also reduce wrinkles.
 When using packing cubes, it is best to use the rolling method with your clothes.

 Packing cubes will change the way you travel.
 They are multifunctional and can be used in different bags for different travel purposes.
 You will use them time and time again.

 Start with 3 sizes of packing cubes: a small cube, medium cube, and a large cube or a garment folder/ envelope (the garment folder will probably not fit in a carry on).
 Use the small cube for socks and underwear.
 The medium cube can be used to tees, shorts, dresses, and skirts.
 The large cube (or garment folder) can be used for things like jeans, sweaters, long dresses, and lightweight jackets.